markosski/SimpleModel/README.md

 =====

 This should be called only once in the script for the table.
-This will create and instance of the object with set columns and properties.
+This will create an instance of the table object.

-	sm = simplemodel.SimpleModelFactory(DbAdapter(db), 'users')
+	sm = simplemodel.Make(db, 'users')

-This will return a record object coresponding to user with ID = 1
+This will return a record object coresponding to user ID = 1

 	user = sm.getInstance().filter({'userID':1}).get()